 Every now and then I like to make myself a smoothie for breakfast or for lunch.
 They are quick to make and can be incredibly healthy.
 My favourite is this Avocado Smoothie recipe which I am sharing with you today.
 Its delicious and refreshingly injected with the flavour of fresh mint!

 Smoothies are almost milkshake like drinks created by pureeing raw fruit and vegetables together in a blender with a liquid base, such as fruit juice, milk, plant milk or water.
 Depending on what you make them with they are filled with plenty of nutrition and goodness!

-If you use frozen fruit or ice cubes they can feel as luxurious to the palate as a creamy milk shake, but with far less fat, sugar, and calories!
+If you use frozen tropical fruit or ice cubes they can feel as luxurious to the palate as a creamy milk shake, but with far less fat, sugar, and calories!

-This Avocado Smoothie is a fairly simple one that I think you will turn to often when you are looking for a smoothie that is refreshingly quick to make!
+This Avocado Smoothie recipe is a fairly simple one that I think you will turn to often when you are looking for a smoothie that is refreshingly quick to make!
 Smoothies also make for an excellent breakfast on the go!

 WHAT YOU NEED TO MAKE AN AVOCADO SMOOTHIE

 There is nothing complicated here and no long list of ingredients.
 You basically only need four things.

 |Frozen avocado halves|

 HINTS & TIPS TO MAKE THE BEST AVOCADO SMOOTHIES